In this section

 Potential complications/complications of elective intubation include:

-Education of parents including reason for intubation, requirement for respiratory support, safety aspects they need to be mindful of when interacting with their baby, how they can still interact with and assist with their baby’s care.
+Ongoing education of parents following the procedure should include safety aspects they need to be mindful of when interacting with their baby, how they can still interact with and assist with their baby’s care.

-The evidence table for this guideline can be found
+The Evidence Table for this guideline can be accessed here.

 Please remember to read the

-The development of this nursing guideline was coordinated by Jacquie Whitelaw, Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-First published April 2017.
+The development of this nursing guideline was coordinated by Allison Kendrick, Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated July 2020.